thetron/css3buttons_rails_helpers/readme.md

 # What's missing?

-There's a couple of things I've noticed are still missing from the gem, namely the `big` and `primary` options.
-Which I will add very soon, for the next release.
+There's a couple of things I've noticed are still missing from the gem, namely the `big` and `primary` options - which I will add very soon, for the next release.

-The button group helpers need some proper tests, if anyone can point me as to how to stub out a template in RSpec, that would be much appreciated!
+The `button_group` helper needs some proper tests, if anyone can point me as to how to stub out a rails request template in RSpec, that would be much appreciated!